 - Vanilla: Adds a depth of flavor.

-- Arrowroot Flour: Use for thickening as the pie sets up once it’s baked.
+- Arrowroot Flour: arrowroot powder is used for thickening as the pie sets up once it’s baked.
 You can also use cornstarch as well.

-🔪 How To Make Vegan Sweet Potato Pie
+How To Make Healthy Vegan Sweet Potato Pie

-- Preheat the oven to 350˚F: Self-expalnatory.
+- Preheat the oven to 350˚F: Self-explanatory.
 Not sure why even put this here.